Academic Honesty Policy

 - failure to acknowledge indebtedness to books, articles and other sources such as the internet.
 Students should make it clear when they are using a direct quotation from another work.
 They should also indicate, by the appropriate method of footnoting or referencing, if they have used an idea or an argument which is heavily dependent on the work of another person;

-- citing sources (eg texts) which the student has not read, without acknowledging the ‘secondary’ source from which knowledge of them has been obtained;
+- citing sources, such as texts, which the student has not read, without acknowledging the ‘secondary’ source from which knowledge of them has been obtained;

 - in an assessment task where there was legitimate cooperation and collaborative preparatory work, submitting substantially the same final version of any material as another student;